Samadhi: Ānanda and asmitā

-Vijnana Bikshu (ca. 1550–1600) proposes a six-stage model, explicitly rejecting Vacaspati Misra's model.
+Vijnana Bikshu (c.
+1550–1600) proposes a six-stage model, explicitly rejecting Vacaspati Misra's model.
 Vijnana Bikshu regards joy (ānanda) as a state that arises when the mind passes beyond the vicara stage.
 Whicher agrees that ānanda is not a separate stage of samādhi.
 According to Whicher, Patanjali's own view seems to be that nirvicara-samādhi is the highest form of cognitive ecstasy.

 According to Sarasvati Buhrman, "Babaji once explained that when people feel blissful sensations during sādhanā, on a gross level the breath is equal in both nostrils, and on the subtle level pranic flow in ida and pingala nadis is balanced.
 This is called the sushumna breath because the residual prana of the sushuma, the kundalini, flows in sushumna nadi, causing sattva guna to dominate.
 "It creates a feeling of peace.
 That peace is ānanda".
 In sānanda samādhi the experience of that ānanda, that sattvic flow, is untainted by any other vrittis, or thoughts, save the awareness of the pleasure of receiving that bliss".